odewahn/genai-content-workflow-demo/README.md

 - block -- chunks of text of any size.
 The goal of prompter is to get all blocks in a work to be smaller than the context window for LLM models
 - group -- sets of blocks that are created during actions like loading, transforming, or squashing other blocks.
 You can give a group a meaningfule name by supplying a `--group_tag` in the command that is creting it.
 Otherwise prompter will generate a random name for you.
 - current group -- the set of blocks that are the result of the most recent operation
 - prompt -- a templated task (and persona) that are applied to a block and sent to an LLM for completion.
-This output can then be used to create new blocks, which enables you to chaing operations together to create more complex operations.
+  -- prompt responses -- This output returned when a prompt is sent to the LLM.
+These can be used to create new blocks, which enables you to chain commands together to create more complex workflows.

 ```
 cd ~/genai-tutorial